SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 ## Learn about the Sink

-Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/cloud-streams-sink) if not already imported in previous steps.
+Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/cloud-stream-sink) if not already imported in previous steps.

 ### TemperatureSink.java
-Open the TemperatureSink.java file in the "cloud-streams-sink" project.
+Open the TemperatureSink.java file in the "cloud-stream-sink" project.
-This class shows how simple it is to write a Spring Cloud Streams app that consumes events from PubSub+.
+This class shows how simple it is to write a Spring Cloud Stream app that consumes events from PubSub+.

 A few things to take note of:
 * The [@SpringBootApplication](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-using-springbootapplication-annotation.html) annotation enables auto-configuration and component scanning
-* The @EnableBinding(Sink.class) annotation tells us that we are creating a Spring Cloud Streams Sink application and enables the Input channel on the Sink binding interface.
+* The @EnableBinding(Sink.class) annotation tells us that we are creating a Spring Cloud Stream Sink application and enables the Input channel on the Sink binding interface.
 This Sink's input channel will connect to our messaging system at run time.
 * The @StreamListener annotation defines which method should be invoked when an event is received on our Sink.INPUT channel.

 ``` java